Yaxin-Xu/GCFG/README.md

 %% Overview
  The Data folder contains the datasets that we tested in the manuscript.
- The GCFG.m and GGM.m functions in the src folder are used to updated association matrix W and affinity matrix Z, respectively.
+ The GCFG.m and GGM.m functions in the src folder are used to update association matrix W and affinity matrix Z, respectively.
- The GenLouvain-master folder in the src folder is used to clustering.
+ The GenLouvain-master folder in the src folder is used to cluster.

 %% Useage